aws-amplify/amplify-backend/packages/backend-geo/API.md

 import { CfnGeofenceCollection } from 'aws-cdk-lib/aws-location';
 import { ConstructFactory } from '@aws-amplify/plugin-types';
 import { ConstructFactoryGetInstanceProps } from '@aws-amplify/plugin-types';
-import { GeofenceCollectionProps } from '@aws-cdk/aws-location-alpha';
 import { GeoOutput } from '@aws-amplify/backend-output-schemas';
+import * as kms from 'aws-cdk-lib/aws-kms';
 import { Policy } from 'aws-cdk-lib/aws-iam';
 import { ResourceAccessAcceptor } from '@aws-amplify/plugin-types';
 import { ResourceProvider } from '@aws-amplify/plugin-types';